shlmn/jbbmo-Introduction-to-Git-and-GitHub/README.md

-# Introduction to Git and GitHub
+# IIntroduction to Git and GitHub
 # Yaniv S
 # Simple Interest Calculator